-1. Deep-Sea Fishing.

-Deep-sea net fishing starts on the first day of the second lunar month and continues until the end of the fifth lunar month.
-During this season the seas are usually calm and larger boats may be out for as long as 15 days, depending on the catch.
+1. Deep Sea Fishing: Deep sea net fishing (nghè khói) starts on the first day of the second lunar month and continues until the end of the fifth lunar month.
+During this season the seas are usually calm and larger boats may be out for as long as 15 days depending on the catch.
 One informant said that the boats go beyond sight of land, probably more than 60 kilometers from Cam An.
-If the catch is good, the boat returns early and goes out again.
+If the catch is good, the boat returns early and then goes out again.

 A deep-sea fishing boat is equipped with three sails and several sets of nets.
-It has a skipper, his assistant and a crew of four to six members.
-The lai chanh provides food and other necessary materials such as salt, which is used in place of refrigeration.
+It has a skipper (lái chánh), his assistant (lái phu) and a crew of four to six members (bản).
+The lái chánh provides food and other necessary materials such as salt which is used in place of refrigeration.
 It is estimated that about one ton of salt is used for each long trip.
-The lai chanh recruits crew members from among the villagers, usually selecting those who have worked with him before and who have experience and proven skill in deep-sea fishing.
+The lái chánh recruits crew members from among the villagers, usually selecting those who have worked with him before and who have experience and proven skill in deep sea fishing.

-The major fish caught in deep-sea operations is the ca chuon, or flying fish, but there are innumerable other species in Cam An waters such as cod (ca thu), tiger shark (ca map), mackerel tuna (ca ngu), blue-fin tuna (ca chong), sardine (ca be), and dolphin (ca dua).1 This is just a partial list; one informant said that two days would not be sufficient time to list the varieties of fish that are caught around Cam An.
+The major type of fish caught in deep sea operations is the cá chuồn, or flying fish, but there are innumerable other species in Cam An waters such as cod (cá thu), tiger shark (cá mập), mackerel, tuna,

+(cá ngừ), blue fin tuna (cá chòng), sardine (cá bè), and dolphin (cá dưa).7 This is just a partial list; one informant said that two days would not be sufficient time to list the varieties of fish that are caught around Càm An.

-After fishing grounds have been temporarily exhausted or a boat has been loaded with fish, which are immediately packed in salt, the fishermen return to Cua Dai, a landing at the mouth of the Thu Bon River where the catch is sold to a middleman (roi).
+After fishing grounds have been temporarily exhausted or after a boat is loaded with fish, which are immediately packed in salt, the fishermen return to Cửa Đại, a landing at the mouth of the Thủ Bồn river where the catch is sold to a middleman (roi).
 It is to the advantage of the roi if he can prolong the bargaining because the fishermen are eager to sell their catch and return to the sea.
-Prices for the major catch are relatively high, varying from a few thousand to 100,000\$.
+Prices for cá chuồn, the major catch, are relatively high, varying from a few thousand to VN\$ 100,000.
 This is much more than offshore fishermen can earn with their daily landings.

-The cost of food, salt, and other materials necessary for the fishing operation, originally supplied by the lai chanh, are deducted from the amount of the total sales.
-The remainder is divided in two, the lai chanh receiving one half and crew members the other half.
-In principle, the assistant skipper shares in the crew's half, but he usually receives extra money from the lai chanh.
+The cost of food, salt, and other materials necessary for the fishing operation, originally supplied by the lái chánh, are deducted from the amount of the total sales.
+The remainder is divided in two, the lái chánh receiving one half and crew members the other half.
+In principle, the assistant skipper (lái phu) shares in the crew's half, but he usually receives extra money from the lái chánh.

 2. Offshore Fishing.

-After June when the rains begin and the seas are rough, the Cam An people depend on fish caught near the shore of the village.
-Fishing operations of this type include long-line fishing, push-lift net fishing, nghe gla (offshore net), luoi quet (sweeping net), luoi rung (vibrating), manh ngang (lateral), and manh com (small-hole net).
-The long-line operation is carried out by some fishermen the year around.
+After June when the rains begin and the seas are rough, the Cam An people depend upon fish caught near the shore of the village.
+Fishing operations of this type include long line fishing, push-lift net fishing, nghề già (offshore net), lưới quét (sweeping net), lưới rung (vibrating), mành ngang (lateral), and mành com (small-hole net).
+The long line operation is carried out by some fishermen the year round.
 It consists of a main line carrying a number of branch lines at regular intervals, each with a baited hook.
-Recently nylon line has been introduced to Cam An to replace silk and hemp, but since nylon line costs about 1,000\$ per kilogram, most of the long-line fishermen have not yet been able to afford it.
-Two-ton wooden boats with sail and oars and a four- to six-man crew are required for long-line fishing.
-The catch varies with the weather, and often the cash returns do not even cover the cost of the bait (shrimp).
-Villagers estimate a long-line crew averages about 50\$ per day.